20trent08/sigfried.github.io/source/_posts/2013-12-27-supergroup.markdown

 [Full API documentation](../../supergroup)

+(getting rid of underscore-unchained, which was a bad idea altogether)

 ``` json Some records loaded from a CSV or JSON file
 var gradeBook = [
     {lastName: "Gold",    firstName: "Sigfried", class: "Remedial Programming",           grade: "C", num: 2},